testalliance/zKillboard/README.md

 4. Run installer
 5. Setup stomp (Poke Karbowiak, Squizz_C or PeterPowers on IRC for access to it)
 6. Setup cronjobs

+## Basic cronjobs
+* * * * * flock -w 63 /tmp/lock.stomp php5 /path/to/zKillboard/util/stomp.php
+* * * * * flock -w 63 /tmp/lock.parseKills php5 /path/to/zKillboard/util/doJob.php parseKills
+* * * * * flock -w 63 /tmp/lock.doPopulateCharactersTable php5 /path/to/zKillboard/util/doJob.php doPopulateCharactersTable

+## Stomp
+You will only be able to listen, and you should NOT share this with others
+- Stomp server: tcp://82.221.99.197:61613
+- Stomp user: guest
+- Stomp pass: guest